TritonDataCenter/mi-debian-8/README.md

 apt-get install live-build
 ```

-Put sdc-vmtools in the root of this repository.
+Put the sdc-vmtools directory in the root of this repository.

 ## Configure